Austinstevesk/bashscripting/README.md

 # bashscripting

-Will be updating some bash
+Will be updating some bash scripts